Hollow Bar Micropiles

 Hollow bar micropiling developed after solid bar micropiling, improving the conventional process by eliminating the need for pre-drilling since drilling occurs concurrently with hollow bar installation.
 Grouting is also part of the installation process, so the need for pre- and post-grouting are eliminated.
 Hollow bar micropiles are also more versatile than solid bar micropiles.
 They can be optimized to provide a reliable pile for virtually any soil type with a wider range of pile diameter and depth options.

 Along with soil conditions, one of the most important considerations when deciding between solid bar and hollow bar micropiling is the amount of working space at the site.
 Since solid bar micropiles require more installation equipment, it can be difficult or impossible to anchor them in areas with limited space.
 Hollow bar micropile installation, on the other hand, involves less equipment, and it’s much easier to coordinate in tight work areas, even with limited overhead and lateral movement.
-Because of this, hollow bar micropiling is suitable for both new construction foundation improvement and ground improvement for existing structures.
+Because of this, hollow bar micropiling is suitable for new construction foundation improvement and for existing structures.

 Find the Right Deep Pile Foundation Solution